Lockheed P-80 Shooting Star: Korean War

 Despite initial claims of success, the speed of the straight-wing F-80s was inferior to the 668 mph (1075 km/h) MiGs.
 The MiGs incorporated German research showing that swept wings delayed the onset of compressibility problems, and enabled speeds closer to the speed of sound.
 F-80s were soon replaced in the air superiority role by the North American F-86 Sabre, which had been delayed to also incorporate swept wings into an improved straight-winged naval FJ-1 Fury.
 However, F-80 pilots still destroyed a total of six MiG-15s in aerial combat.
-When sufficient Sabres were in operation, the Shooting Star flew exclusively ground-attack missions, and were also used for advanced flight training duties and air defense in Japan.
-By the end of hostilities, the only F-80s still flying in Korea were photo-reconnaissance variants.
+When sufficient Sabres were in operation, the F-80 flew exclusively ground-attack missions, and were also used for advanced flight training duties and air defense in Japan.
+By the end of hostilities, and the only F-80s still flying in Korea were photo-reconnaissance variants.

 F-80Cs equipped 10 USAF squadrons in Korea: